 Building a portfolio is like gardening.
 Do you scatter every kind of seed around, in the hope that something grows?
 No. You meticulously plan.
 You learn what you can and cannot grow.
 You read about companion planting (tomatoes love cucumbers).
 You weigh your research against what you want to eat.
 And then, you plant seeds in measured rows—designed for optimal growth and accessibility.
 You water, fertilize, prune.
 Through constant trial and error, you learn what’s working and what isn’t.
 Some plants thrive.
 Some die.
 You tell people about your garden.
 You gauge their interest.
 You tell tomato people about your tomatoes, and cucumber people about your cucumbers.
 Over time, if you plant the right seeds, in the right soil, in the right climate, you’ll reap rewards.

 “Do I show one style or multiple styles?” is another common question.
 And the answers, again, vary.
 It’s frustrating, I know, to hear such contrary and nuanced responses.
 In a freelance life already so fraught with uncertainty, it would be nice to have concrete answers.
 We want to know, as illustrators, that we’re making at least a few right decisions.
 But the truth is that the world of illustration is steeped in subjectivity.
-What I say is up, another art director will say is down.
+What one art director says is up, another art director will say is down.

 If you’ve read my article on style, you’ll know that I am very much in the camp of the polymath.
 Illustrators who can create art in several different ways give themselves a better shot at success.
 Remember our garden?
 The more diverse your crop, the more opportunity for a sale.